 Orangutan Outreach’s mission is to protect orangutans in their native habitat while providing care for orphaned and displaced orangutans until they can be returned to their natural environment.
 They seek to raise funds and promote public awareness of orangutan conservation issues by collaborating with partner organizations around the world.

-- Donate Bitcoin through Donate a Bit explanation:
+Donate Bitcoin through Donate a Bit to Orangutan Outreach: